Vargasavour Recipes

 Instructions

-• Peel, and dice the pear squash into bite-sized pieces.
-Set aside.
+• Peel and dice the summer squash into bite-sized pieces and set aside.

 • Heat the extra virgin olive oil in a large saucepan over medium heat.

-• Add the chopped onion, season with sea salt, and cook until it becomes translucent about 4–5 minutes.
+• Add the chopped onion, season with sea salt, and cook for 4-5 minutes until translucent.

-• Cover the saucepan and sauté over low heat for 10 minutes, allowing the squash to soften slightly.
+• Cover the saucepan and cook over low heat for 10 minutes until the squash softens.

-• Add black pepper, cumin powder, paprika, and turmeric.
-Stir well for about 1 minute to allow the spices to become aromatic and coat the pieces of pear squash in the spices.
+• Add black pepper, cumin, paprika, and turmeric, and stir well for 1 minute to coat the squash and release the aroma of the spices.

-• Add the red kidney beans to the saucepan, stirring to combine.
+• Add the red beans and stir to combine.

-• Cover, and cook over low heat for 2 minutes.
+• Cover and cook over low heat for 2 more minutes until everything is heated through.

 • Serve warm, garnished with chopped parsley.